hardspoon/CursorLens/README.md

 # Railway Ngrok Service

-This repository contains a configuration for running an Ngrok HTTP tunnel service that forwards to a Railway domain.
+This repository contains a configuration for running an Ngrok HTTP tunnel service that forwards to a Railway domain using a single ngrok session.

 ## ⚠️ Important: Environment Variables